scalar-labs/scalar-kubernetes/docs/SetupDatabaseForAWS.md

 Note:-

 * Scalar DL and Scalar DB schema loader sets the same value to both Read and Write Request Units (The default Read and Write Request Unit is 10).

+* The Scalar DL and Scalar DB schema loader enable auto-scaling of Request Units for all tables by default.